spacelift-io/user-documentation/docs/concepts/stack/scheduling.md

 ## What is scheduling?

 !!! info
-    Note that scheduling only works on private workers, which is an enterprise feature.
+    Note that scheduling only works on private workers, which is an Enterprise plan feature.

 Scheduling allows you to trigger a stack deletion or task at a specific time or periodically based on the cron rules defined.